-After completion of each full-time Clinical Education course, students are given the "Student Evaluation Of The DCE/ACCE" form (see appendix) in electronic format.
-Students complete the form and send it to the Clinical Compliance Coordinator who summarizes responses for each student.
-The DCE/ACCE do not see individual student responses.
-Summary information is given to the DCE/ACCE and included in his/her annual portfolio which is evaluated by the Program Director.
+After completion of each full-time Clinical Education course, students are given the "Student Evaluation of the DCE/Associate DCE" form.
+This is completed in the Exxat database system.
+The DCE/Associate DCE do not see individual student responses.
+Summary information is given to the DCE/Associate DCE and included in his/her annual portfolio which is evaluated by the Program Director.